 - Treat your fixtures with car wax or wax paper to help repel water spots.

-- A steam cleaner makes cleaning around the toilet seat bolts and bottom of the toilet bowl easier.
-It can also be used for the window and shower tracks.
+- Canned air or a steam cleaner makes cleaning around the toilet seat bolts and bottom of the toilet bowl easier.
+It can also be used for the window tracks and shower door tracks.